-Police: 8 boys accused Minnesota teacher, husband of abuse
+Police: 8 boys accuse Minnesota teacher, husband of abuse

 SOUTH ST. PAUL, Minn.
-(AP) — Police documents allege a Minnesota elementary school teacher and his husband had sexual contact with eight underage boys over several years.
+(AP) — A Minnesota elementary school teacher and his husband had sexual conduct with eight underage boys, according to a police report following a four-month investigation.

-South St. Paul police released the documents this week following a four-month investigation into teacher Aric Babbitt and his husband, Matthew Deyo.
-The couple was found dead in August in an apparent murder-suicide in Washington state.
+South St. Paul police closed the investigation into teacher Aric Babbitt and his husband, Matthew Deyo, and released the documents this week.
+The couple was found dead Aug.
+25 in an apparent murder-suicide on Lopez Island in Washington state.

 Neither was charged in relation to the abuse allegations.

-Note: This story has been corrected to show the cabin where some alleged abuse occurred was in Crow Wing County, not Crow Wind County.